-- Employees who report to work after the start of their scheduled shift because of inclement weather may use accumulated compensatory time or Flex Leave for the missed working time, or make up the missed working time during the current workweek with prior supervisory approval.
-This provision does not apply to employees whose job duties require working during inclement weather. - Employees who desire to leave work early because of inclement weather may, with prior supervisory approval, use accumulated compensatory time or Flex Leave for the missed working time, or make up the missed working time during the current workweek. by balancing hours within the current workweek.
-Prior -to authorizing such early release from work; supervisors must ensure there is sufficient staff on duty for the department/division to function.
+- Employees who report to work after the start of their scheduled shift because of inclement weather may use accumulated compensatory time or Flex Leave for the missed working time or make up the missed working time during the current workweek with prior supervisory approval.
+This provision does not apply to employees whose job duties require working during inclement weather. - Employees who desire to leave work early because of inclement weather may, with prior supervisory approval, use accumulated compensatory time or Flex Leave for the missed working time or make up the missed working time during the current workweek.
+Prior to authorizing such early release from work, supervisors must ensure there is sufficient staff on duty for the department/division to function.